 Quick Fix Of Getting Name Out Of Deed

-- Mortgage Included In Chapter 7 Bankruptcy on government loans, the waiting period starts from the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale date
+The waiting period to qualify for a mortgage with a prior Mortgage Included In Chapter 7 Bankruptcy applies only for conventional and VA loans.
+This does not apply to FHA and USDA Loans.
+Mortgage Included In Chapter 7 Bankruptcy on government loans, the waiting period starts from the recorded date of the foreclosure, deed in lieu of foreclosure, or short sale date.

-Home Buyers who had Mortgage Included In Chapter 7 Bankruptcy and has passed the four year waiting period and need to qualify for conventional loans with a direct lender with no lender overlays on government and/or conventional loans can contact Gustan Cho Associates at Loan Cabin at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Home Buyers who had Mortgage Included In Chapter 7 Bankruptcy and have passed the four-year waiting period and need to qualify for conventional loans with a national mortgage company licensed in multiple states with no lender overlays on government and/or conventional loans, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.